 Apparel & Accessories > Clothing > Shirts & Tops

 Apparel & Accessories > Clothing > Skirts

 To help optimise campaign performance, or to ring-fence a budget for each Google Product Category, you may choose to create one Google Shopping Campaign for each Category.
-You’ll also then be able to set different ROAS targets, different budgets and different targeting settings for each Campaign Category as you wish.

-Which Google Product Category you should use
+Which Google Product Category You Should Use

-Can I create my own Google Product Category?
+Can I Create My Own Google Product Category?

 No. You must select one of the defined Google Product Categories in Google’s published taxonomy.
 The Google Product Category Taxonomy is updated from time to time, so you should check back for more specific categories of your products.
 Find out the specifics in Google’s product taxonomy.

-However, you can create your own taxonomy (classification of products) using the [[Product Type]] attribute and use that attribute in addition to the Google Product Category.
+However, you can create your own taxonomy (classification of products) using the Product Type attribute and use that attribute in addition to the Google Product Category.

 This happens often.
 The best you can do is use the most relevant Google Product Category.

 For example, if your site sells Maxi Dresses, there is no Google Product Category defined.
 You should use “Apparel & Accessories > Clothing > Dresses” for maxi dresses.